 In the 17th century, Bud was the largest trading centre between Trondheim and Bergen.
 Today, it retains its charming, active fishing village character, situated on the outermost headland between Julsundet fjord and the rugged Hustadvika coastline.

-Dine at a fish restaurant, visit the Bud Museum dedicated to coastal culture and underwater archaeology, and explore historical WWII memorabilia above and below ground at Ergan Coastal Fort.
+Dine at a the fish restaurants Slipen or Bryggjen i Bud, visit the Bud Museum dedicated to coastal culture and underwater archaeology, and explore historical WWII memorabilia above and below ground at Ergan Coastal Fort.
 Admire the Bud cross church with its distinctive onion dome and enjoy the breathtaking views of Bjørnsund and Hustadvika from Ergan ridge – where both Bud Museum and Ergan Kystfort are located.
 Bud is the endpoint of the Atlantic Road, from where you can cycle the Coastal Path to Kjeksa and the famous bridges along the Atlantic Road.
 For a short hike with even more impressive views, Gulberget is a good choice.

 Hustadvika →